 Log on to the server as a domain user who is a member of both the Domain Admins and Enterprise Admins groups.
 If you were added to either of those groups during your current logon session then you need to log out and back in for your new privileges to take effect.

-Download and launch the Duo Certificate Proxy installer.
+Download and launch the Duo Certificate Proxy installer (view checksums for Duo downloads here).
 Follow the on-screen prompts to install the application.
 Specify the destination folder (the default location is

 C:\Program Files\Duo Security\Duo Certificate Proxy\).